Carlos de la Garza: Texas Revolution

 La Bahía translates as "the bay".
-The Presidio was founded in 1721 by the Viceroyality of New Spain on the ruins of the failed French Fort Saint Louis near Matagorda Bay.
+The Presidio was founded in 1721 by the Viceroyalty of New Spain on the ruins of the failed French Fort Saint Louis near Matagorda Bay.
 A year later an adjoining mission was established on Garcitas Creek by Franciscan missionaries in an unsuccessful attempt to convert the Karankawa Indians.
 Both the presidio and the mission were relocated several times.
 The last move in 1749 was to what is now Goliad.
 Mission La Bahía was secularized in 1830.
 According to historian Alonzo Salazar, many Mexican military families such as the Garzas had established ranchos on the mission lands with the expectation that, should mission lands be secularized, the Mexican government would issue titles to existing homesteaders.
 These longtime homesteaders were passed over by the Spanish and Mexican governments for prominent and wealthier empresarios.

 Along the Gulf Coast in what are now the counties of Goliad, Refugio, San Patricio and Victoria, Tejano involvement in events of the Texas revolution were partially influenced by the empresario colonization contracts.
 Over the objections of Mexican rancheros (ranch owners) in the area without legal titles, Irish immigrants James Power and James Hewetson were granted an empresario colonization contract in 1828 (amended in 1831) to settle four hundred Irish families on secularized land once belonging to Nuestra Señora del Refugio Mission and Mission La Bahía.
 When Power and Hewetson failed to settle the required number of families, local rancheros were issued titles as colonists of Power and Hewetson.
 Garza was able to secure title to a league of his own land only as a colonist of these empresarios.